 Okaya EV teases new electric scooter with 120 km of range.
 Pre-bookings open

 Okaya EV has introduced a new electric scooter in their portfolio.
 It is called Motofaast and the manufacturer has started accepting pre-bookings for it.
 Okaya EV Motofaast will be launched soon in the Indian market and as of now, the manufacturer has not announced the pricing.
-Having said that, it could be priced around ₹1.20 lakh ex-showroom.
+Having said that, the price will be under ₹1.50 lakh ex-showroom.

 The top speed of the Okaya EV Motofaast will be 70 kmph which is quite decent for day-to-day city usage.
 The scooter is rated for 8 degrees of gradability.
 The electric two-wheeler manufacturer is claiming a riding range of 120 km on a single charge which means that it should be able to do daily commutes.
 The LFP battery pack is placed vertically under the seat while the second battery pack is placed horizontally under the floorboard.